discord-net/Discord.Net/docs/guides/interactions/application-commands/context-menu-commands/creating-context-menu-commands.md

 public async Task Client_Ready()
 {
     // Let's build a guild command!
-We're going to need a guild id so lets just put that in a variable. ulong guildId = 848176216011046962;
+We're going to need a guild so lets just put that in a variable. var guild = client.GetGuild(guildId);

     // Next, lets create our user and message command builder.
 This is like the embed builder but for context menu commands. var guildUserCommand = new UserCommandBuilder();